-U. Potential Disciplinary Sanctions for Responsible Respondents
+- c.
+Potential Disciplinary Sanctions for Responsible Respondents - i.
 A respondent who is found responsible following the conclusion of the grievance procedure may be subject to disciplinary action in the form of remedies that are in the nature of supportive measures for the complainant but which impose a burden on the respondent and are punitive in nature.
-A responsible employee respondent may be sanctioned by disciplinary actions including probation, suspension (with or without pay), and termination of employment.
-(See Policy FHA.)
+A responsible respondent may be sanctioned by the loss of participation privileges in a District activity, including extracurricular activities.
+A responsible respondent may also be subject to any of the disciplinary sanctions set out in Policy FHA.
 The same sanctions may be imposed on a respondent who admits to being responsible for sexual harassment without challenging the charge through the formal grievance process.